Seirdy/seirdy.one/content/posts/website-best-practices.md

 Color is a nuanced topic that deserves more attention than current guidelines give.

 When setting colors, especially for a dark background, I recommend checking your page's contrast using Accessible Perceptual Contrast Algorithm (<abbr title="Accessible Perceptual Contrast Algorithm">APCA</abbr>) values.
-You can do so in an [online checker](https://www.myndex.com/APCA/) (requires JavaScript) or Chromium's developer tools (you might have to enable them in a menu for experimental preferences).
+You can do so in an [online APCA checker](https://www.myndex.com/APCA/) (requires JavaScript) or Chromium's developer tools (you might have to enable them in a menu for experimental preferences).
 I recommend using the web app.

 The APCA takes several factors into account: